What Is a Named Insured & Listed Driver and their Difference?

-Often people don’t pay close attention to these things and arrange them as a matter of convenience.
+Families may not pay close attention to who is a joint policyholder or named insured and who is a listed driver on auto insurance and arrange them as a matter of convenience.
 However, these terms are different from each other in many ways, including legally and practically.
-Choosing one over to other may come with advantages or disadvantages.
-This post will define each terminology and discuss the implications of either choice.
+Choosing one over to the other may come with advantages or disadvantages.

-Named Insured vs. additional Driver
+Named Insured vs. Listed Driver

-It may sound like it is a great idea to get your name written there but it has downside to it as well.
-Joint ownership of a policy means that you are equally responsible as well.
-They can be sued jointly or separately for the losses third parties suffered as a result of an accident in which the car was involved.
-It could totally be someone else who was behind the steering wheel at the time of the accident.
-As long as that person was permitted (not stolen) either or both would be open to law suits.
-This alone, convinces many partners to make separate arrangements to avoid being responsible for others’ mistakes.
+It may sound like it is a great idea to get listed as a named insured with your partner rather than being listed as a driver but it has downsides too.
+Joint ownership of a policy means that you are equally responsible and can be sued jointly or separately for the losses third parties suffered as a result of an accident caused by the insured auto.

 How it is set up may have legal and practical consequences and you should take time to digest them all and make a choice that suits your circumstances.
 All these decisions are fairly personal and based on relationships.
 It is best that partners go through options, discuss their benefits and problems and come to a mutually agreeable conclusion.